+Students are discouraged from bringing toys and any noneducational personal items from home.
 Students are responsible for their personal property and must keep track of glasses, watches, and other valuables.
-Students should not bring expensive items to school: cell phones, radios, MP3 players, cameras, electronic games or large amounts of money.
-Pikes Peak Christian School will not be responsible for personal items.
+Students should not bring expensive items to school.
+Pikes Peak Christian School will not be held responsible for personal items and may restrict and confiscate any personal item considered a distraction or inappropriate for the school environment.